 The probiotics that do create an endospore covering to protect themselves from harsh conditions are from the probiotic family called Bacillus.
 The three top Bacillus probiotics to look for when choosing a probiotic are: Bacillus coagulans, Bacillus subtilis and Bacillus clausii.
 All of these probiotics create an endospore covering when they are in a harsh environment.
 Once they are in a more favorable environment, like your ileum or small intestine, they remove the endospore covering and begin to rapidly multiply.
 This mechanism allows for you to only need 1 to 5 billion Bacillius per capsule compared to other probiotics, where they need many more probiotics per capsule to increase the chances that probiotics can get to your ileum and small intestine.
 With an endospore covering, Bacillus coagulans was shown to have 94% viability after one year and, even after 3½ years, 84% of the organisms were viable under normal storage conditions.

 In particular, the three Bacillius probiotics mentioned above even have greater advantages compared to other members of the Bacillius family.

 - Creates two different powerful bacteriocins that inhibit the growth of bad bacteria, which helps even greater strengthen your digestive environment.

 - Has strong antibiotic resistance, where most other probiotics do not.
 This allows you to improve still and maintain your digestible health while taking antibiotics.

 - Has been clinically proven to provide superior digestive support for diarrhea and irritable bowel syndrome.

-Orenda Eaze®, our all-inclusive dietary supplement, has all three Bacillius probiotics mentioned above as well as 28 digestive enzymes, probiotics, and prebiotics combined into an effective and convenient form.
+Orenda Eaze®, our all-inclusive dietary supplement, has all three Bacillius probiotics mentioned above as well as 28 digestive enzymes, probiotics, and prebiotics delivered in an effective and convenient capsule.
 Orenda Eaze® addresses the modern challenges to our gut biome, which is the foundation for our health and vitality.
 Orenda Eaze® helps maintain healthy intestinal flora.* Orenda Eaze® brings all these components together to alleviate bloating, gas, occasional acid indigestion, and occasional constipation encouraging a natural gut biome and supporting healthy digestion.*

 Laaman, Thomas, Ph.D & Laaman, Kristen Laaman.
 (2020).
 Role of Bacillus Probiotics in Support of the Immune System.